strangerstudios/pmpro-register-helper/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-register-helper/issues

 == Changelog ==
+= .5.3 =
+* Added "radio" as a field type.
+* Added dependencies.
+Add something like "depends"=>array(array("otherfieldname", "otherfieldvalue")) to the arguments array and the field specified will only show up if the other field has that value.

 = .5.2.1 =
 * Fixed typo in pmprorh_after_password checkout box check.